ssynaptics/confidential-computing.sgx/README.md

 ------------------------
 ### Prerequisites
 - Ensure that you have one of the following operating systems:
-  * Ubuntu\* 20.04 LTS Desktop 64bits
-  * Ubuntu\* 20.04 LTS Server 64bits
   * Ubuntu\* 22.04 LTS Server 64bits
   * Ubuntu\* 24.04 LTS Server 64bits
-  * Red Hat Enterprise Linux Server release 9.2 64bits
+  * Red Hat Enterprise Linux Server release 9.4 64bits
   * CentOS Stream 9 64bits
-  * CentOS 8.3 64bits
-  * SUSE Linux Enterprise Server 15.4 64bits
+  * SUSE Linux Enterprise Server 15.6 64bits
-  * Anolis OS 8.6 64bits
+  * Anolis OS 8.10 64bits
+  * Azure Linux 3.0 64bits
   * Debian 10 64bits
   * Debian 12 64bits
 - Use the following command to install the required tool to use Intel(R) SGX SDK: